runtime-env/import-meta-env/docs/guide/getting-started/usage.md

   --output import-meta-env-alpine
 ```

-and use it like above to populate environment variables:
+and use it like above to replace placeholders with environment variables:

 ```bash
 ./import-meta-env-alpine --example .env.example